TylusDawkins/TylusDawkins/README.md

     Nice to meet you!
 I'm Tylus Dawkins.
   </p>
   <p align="center">
     I'm a FullStack Engineer with a focus on user experience.
-I have experience in many JavaScript/TypeScript and many of their common libraries for both Frontend and Backend work.
+I have experience in JavaScript/TypeScript and many of their common libraries for both Frontend and Backend work.
   </p>
   <p align="center">
     :seedling: I was born and raised in Las Vegas, NV